Gisborne Airport

-Gisborne Airport is a regional airport located in the suburb of Elgin 4.2 km from the city centre of Gisborne on the East Coast of the North Island of New Zealand.
+Gisborne Airport is a regional airport located in the suburb of Elgin, 4.2 km from the city centre of Gisborne on the east coast of the North Island of New Zealand.
 Gisborne Airport is one of the few airports in the world that has a railway line, the Palmerston North–Gisborne Line, crossing the main runway.
 The airport has a single terminal with four tarmac gates.
-Gisborne Airport covers an area of around 160 hectares.
-It includes a sealed and night-capable runway (Rwy 14/32) at 1,310 metres in length, as well as three grass runways suitable for light aircraft.
+Gisborne Airport covers an area of around 160 ha.
+It includes a sealed and night-capable runway (Rwy 14/32) at 1,310 m in length, as well as three grass runways suitable for light aircraft.

-It was announced on 7 September 2018 that the airport will receive a $5.5 million redevelopment loan to ensure that the airport terminal reflects the unique cultural aspects of the Gisborne region, closely linking with the region's navigation-themed tourism initiative.
+It was announced on 7 September 2018 that the airport will receive a $5.5 million redevelopment loan to ensure that the airport terminal reflects the unique cultural aspects of the Gisborne District, closely linking with the region's navigation-themed tourism initiative.

 Eastland Group management

 On 16 December 2004, Gisborne District Council (who own and previously operated the airport) voted to let Eastland Group manage the airport and lease the assets from 1 April 2005.
 Gisborne District Council still remains owner of the assets.
 The lease runs for 15 years with an option to extend it for a further 15 years.